AdobeDocs/experience-platform.en/help/expanded-activation/activate-audiences.md

 ![Platform UI image showing the destination catalog for Expanded Activation.](assets/destination-catalog.png)

 To create a new connection to a destination platform, follow the guide on [how to create a new destination connection](../destinations/ui/connect-destination.md).
+Then, move to [step 3](#activate-audiences).

 ## Step 3: Activate audiences to your destination {#activate-audiences}